raubee/RoundedImage/README.md

-# Rounded image implementation for Unity UI
+# Rounded corner image implementation for Unity UI

 This package is an implementation of a UI rounded image as BaseMeshEffect.
 It uses additionnal channels of UI Canvas (TexCoord1 and TexCoord2) to pass rounded informations to the shader.